redgiorgio02/Recycling-App/README.md

 Backend

 The backend functionality (written in PHP) handles communication with a MySQL database, including user data and recycling records.
-You can find the PHP source code in the `php_backend` folder.
+You can find the PHP source code in the `AppErgasia` folder.